daniel-k778/daniel-k778/README.md

 * 📌 I'm currently learning: JavaScript and C++
 * 📌 Currently Seeking May 2024 Internship Opportunities
-* 📌 Currently working on a project that utilizes a popular machine learning framework for real-time object detection
+* 📌 Currently working on web design and building web applications

 **🤝 Connect with me**